supeffective/dextracker-local/README.md

 - [ ] View Pokémon basic details such as location, stats, types, and abilities
 - [ ] Direct links to well-known Pokémon resource websites
 - [ ] The main page lists the current progress of all your stored dexes
+- [ ] Trainer Cards (Trainer Profiles): a simple page with your name, avatar, short bio, and a list of your favorite Pokemon and their Pokeball, and the games you own.
+Downloadable as image and shareable via link & QR.
 - [x] JSON imports/exports for your data, to keep it safe wherever you want
 - [ ] Random Shiny Hunting challenge: from all games that you own, this widget will challengee you to hunt a shiny Pokémon that you don't own yet.